steverafferty/leadconduit-integrations/index.md

 Once you're ready, the command is simple:

 ```
-staging leadconduit deploy
+leadconduit deploy
 ```

 ### Deploying on Production

 The process is similar for production deploys, but of course must be handled with greater care so that live lead-processing isn't affected.
-Therefore, though the commands are virtually the same (except specifying "production" instead of "staging"), not all developers have permission to issue the production deploy commands.
+Therefore, though the commands are the same, not all developers have permission to issue deploy commands in the production bot slack channel.
 When your integration is ready to go to production, ask a senior developer to deploy it.

-As of this writing, there are two production servers, which can also be addressed separately by the deploy directives: `app3` and `app4`.
+As of this writing, there are four production servers, which can also be addressed separately by the deploy directives: `app3`, `app4`, `app9`, and `app10`.

 ### Rolling back a deploy